 The other aspect of your regular strata fees goes towards the administrative fund, which covers everyday expenses such as gardening, cleaning and insurance premiums for common property.

 So – what’s the link between the capital works fund (previously sinking fund) and special levies?
-In the case where unplanned expenditure arises and can’t be covered by the capital works fund, a special levy could be voted in by a minimum 75%, or special resolution of the owners corporation.
+In the case where unplanned expenditure arises and can’t be covered by the capital works fund, a special levy could be voted in by ordinary resolution.
 If voted in, a special levy is an extra shared cost to owners that’s deemed separate to regular strata levies.

-A special levy can also be passed for any large and planned one-off strata expenses if agreed to by special resolution; for example, renovating the foyer or redesigning a garden area.
+A special levy can also be passed for any large and planned one-off strata expenses if agreed to by the majority of owners present, and entitled to vote, in a general meeting; for example, renovating the foyer or redesigning a garden area.

 How a good capital fund plan can minimise special levies